PierreLorenzi/HyperCardPreview/StackFormat.md

 Loop on all the block references of the [Master Block](#master-block) until the end of the block.
 If a block reference is equal to 0, ignore it but don't stop, there may be others further.
 Check if the ID byte matches, and if it does, check the complete block type and ID in the block itself.

-Note: it is theoretically possible to find a block by looping directly on the blocks of the files.
+Note: it is possible to find a block by looping directly on the successive blocks of the file.
 In real life it is less reliable because sometimes there are corrupted blocks.

 ### Check the checksum of the list